 - Rosemary salt - Traditional salted caramel is flavored with plain sea salt but in this macaron recipe, we’re taking it up a notch with homemade rosemary salt.
 It’s made with a mixture of sea salt and rosemary (dried or fresh) and lasts for weeks or even years.
 Keep a batch in your cupboard to season poultry, roasted vegetables, fresh bread, or more macaron recipes.

 Step 1: Make the meringue.
-Whisk the egg whites on medium speed until they start to foam.
+Whisk the egg whites with a whisk attachment on medium speed until they start to foam in the bowl of a stand mixer.
 Increase the speed and gradually add in the granulated sugar until stiff peaks form.
 Add the food coloring and whisk to incorporate.

 Step 2: Sift the dry ingredients.
 Blend the powdered sugar and almond flour together in a food processor, and then pour the mixture through a fine-mesh sieve into a bowl.
 Set aside.